-9. Lighting: The proposal shall provide exterior lighting sufficient for the safety and welfare of the general public while not creating an unsafe situation or nuisance to neighboring properties or motorists traveling nearby roadways.
+Lighting: The proposal shall provide exterior lighting sufficient for the safety and welfare of the general public while not creating an unsafe situation or nuisance to neighboring properties or motorists traveling nearby roadways.

-Applicant Response: No new exterior site lighting is proposed.
+No new exterior site lighting is proposed.

-A photometric plan will be required with a future submission.
-The maximum at property lines may not exceed 1.0 foot candles including other interior standards.
-The applicant will need to demonstrate compliance with the technical standards of Chapter 702, Site Plan, and the lighting requirements of Chapter 703, CBDC.
+The applicant demonstrated compliance with the technical standards of Chapter 702, Site Plan, and the lighting requirements of Chapter 703, CBDC.
+A Photometric Lighting Plan was submitted for review.